Nobody can beat you at being you.Naval

 If you are building and marketing something that’s an extension of who you are, no one can compete with you.Naval

 According to Naval, a prime example of this dynamic is Joe Rogan.
 The comic and podcaster has transcended any competition by building his personal brand.
 Everyone can create a podcast, but no one can recreate The Joe Rogan Experience.
 The rise of the internet is what has turned this previously “useless advice” into a viable career option for many.
 The web has massively expanded the potential audience and made products more scalable.
-In sum, the angel investor argues that one of the keys for creating wealth is to refrain from copying others and turn our unique authentic selves into the product.
+In sum, the angel investor argues that one of the keys to creating wealth is to refrain from copying others and turn our unique authentic selves into the product.

 How to Be Authentic